cheshire-cat-ai/core/mkdocs/how-the-cat-works.md

 :rabbit: `Rabbit Hole`
 :   This component handles the ingestion of documents.
-    Files that are sent down the *Rabbit Hole* are split into chunks and saved in the Cat's *episodic memory* to be further retrieved in the conversation. <link to episodic memory>
+    Files that are sent down the *Rabbit Hole* are split into chunks and saved in the Cat's *declarative memory* to be further retrieved in the conversation. <link to declarative memory>

 :brain: `Large Language Model (LLM)`
 :   This is one of the core components of the Cheshire Cat framework.